 How to choose between a thesis and a non-thesis business degree program in District of Columbia?

-Choosing between a thesis and a non-thesis online business degree in the District of Columbia depends on your career goals and learning preferences.
-Thesis programs emphasize research, requiring students to complete an original project, which suits those aiming for academic, policy, or consultancy roles.
+Choosing between a thesis and a non-thesis business degree program in the District of Columbia depends largely on your career goals and learning preferences.
+Thesis programs require conducting original research and writing a detailed paper, which suits students aiming for a career in academia, research, or pursuing a PhD.

 What options do students based in District of Columbia have for studying business abroad?